 It is versatile

 Walking is just one example of LISS.
 Walking can be done outside or on a treadmill inside.
-By the way, if you’re looking for a treadmill, check out these best treadmills.
+If you’re looking to take your cardio indoors, our curated list of treadmills is a great place to start.
 Cycling, indoors or outdoors, hiking outside, or again on a treadmill, swimming, yoga, and using a rowing machine, elliptical, or stair-stepper are all excellent ways to get in some lower-intensity cardio.
 For some, jogging is also a lower-intensity activity, too.

 Of course, these activities and equipment can certainly be used for higher-intensity training.
 The key to determining if your performing LISS cardio or more moderate or high-intensity training is to either track your heart rate or RPE (rate of perceived exertion).
 Simply testing if you can talk in complete sentences and that you’re not out of breath, is a good indication that you’re performing low-intensity cardio.
 So, if you love your indoor cycling bike or rower but can’t or simply don’t want to go “all out” every time you use it, you can adjust your intensity and still reap the benefits.